Prairie State Legal Services, Inc. - Ottawa Office

 rev. Nov 2013

 We provide free legal services to all areas of the arts: visual, performing and literary.
 We serve individuals and organizations.
 For free services, individuals must have a household income of $35,000 or less.
 Non-profit organizations must have a budget of $350,000 or less.
 We also serve profit making arts groups and persons over our eligibility limit on a reduced fee basis.
 We assist with business formation, intellectual property protection, contracts, disputes and litigation, and rights of personality and publicity.
-We do not assist with some types of law such as personal injury and divorce.
 We can, occasionally, help with immigration matters but have few volunteers able to assist with these matters and plaintiff side employment cases.
 Please see our website to review our Pro Bono Policies and Referral Procedures.

 The Lee County Legal Self-Help Center provides legal information to Lee County residents about their legal rights and responsibilities, instructions on how to handle common legal problems, assistance with some legal documents and forms, and referrals to free and low-cost legal services.